The year we went digital

 Easy tests like these point out barriers some users might be experiencing so you can know where to start to make your site more accessible.
 Also, be sure to add an accessibility statement to the footer of your site.
-If you are not already following the WCAG 2.1 AA Guidelines, you should be since they are the current standard used worldwide.
-(WCAG 2.2 is in draft stage and predicted to be released in late 2021 or 2022.)
-In the accessibility statement in your footer, include that you are trying to follow the WCAG 2.1 AA Guidelines and that if anyone experiences a difficulty accessing any content or document on the website they should access your business at a specific phone number or email so that you can provide an accessible option for them.
+If you are not already following the WCAG 2.2 AA Guidelines, you should be since they are the current standard used worldwide.
+In the accessibility statement in your footer, include that you are trying to follow the WCAG 2.2 AA Guidelines and that if anyone experiences a difficulty accessing any content or document on the website they should access your business at a specific phone number or email so that you can provide an accessible option for them.
 It is best practice to have a 24/7 option, but if that is not possible, then list specific days and hours available for assistance.

 What does success look like?

 We all want our users experience to be both a pleasant and productive one.
 User experience is always worth the investment by putting you above your competitors and is a great way to build your business.
 Audiences are looking for easy to use experiences and authentic interactions.
 Engaging digital experiences such as live social media interactions, interactive webinars, large digital conferences, streaming apps-style content hubs to easily allow customers to find the resources they need most, and customized landing pages are all good examples of how to deliver personalized experiences so users feel like you are directing the content to them.
 Designing these user experiences and your website with accessibility in mind, will help you to build brand and customer loyalty.